-So let’s assume you’ve seen all the Marvel movies for the last few years, and are looking to do some AVENGERS reading before the film hits theatres next month.
+So let’s assume you’ve seen all the Marvel movies for the last few years, and are looking to do some AVENGERS reading before the film hits theatres on Friday.
 What do we recommend?
 Well, lucky for you, gentle reader, I just happen to have a list…

 AVENGERS MARVEL MASTERWORKS, VOLUME 1 by Stan Lee, Jack Kirby and Don Heck

 As they say, always best to begin at the beginning.
 These original tales of the earliest adventures of the Avengers by Stan Lee, Jack Kirby and Don Heck include the formation of the team, the (very) early departure of the Hulk from team membership, and the arrival of the team’s first recruit, the timelost Captain America.
 Created as a response to the success of DC’s Justice League, this teaming up of Marvel’s then-most popular solo heroes helped cement the notion of Marvel’s shared universe, which really brought the publisher to prominence.
 Includes the first appearances of long-running characters like Wonder Man, Baron Zemo, the Masters of Evil and Kang the Conqueror, as well as one of the best Silver Age brawls between the Avengers and the briefly teamed-up Hulk and Sub-Mariner.

 NEW AVENGERS VOLUME 1: BREAKOUT by Brian Michael Bendis and David Finch